LyutovaAnastasia/first/README.md

 + **IDE**: Intellij Idea
 + **Version control system**: git, liquibase for bd

-For tracing was used *Spring Cloud Sleuth*
+For tracing was used *Spring Cloud Sleuth, Zalando*

 For logging was used *Log4j2 lombok, logback*
 ## Start